Esri/military-apps-library-java/README.md

 - Interface with the device's location provider, and/or run a location simulator.
 - Send and receive Geomessages over UDP, including spot reports, position reports, and chem lights.
 Note that your firewall must allow the Java Runtime Environment (JRE) to operate on the UDP port that you use for messaging, or the message sending and receiving will not happen (see the section on unit tests below).

+To see this library in use, visit the [squad-leader-android repository](https://github.com/Esri/squad-leader-android).

 ## Requirements

 * Build Requirements